Your man in the bank will lay it on pretty thick:

 They don’t initially charge extra for adding indexation to your policy.

-With New Ireland who offer an identical increase in cover and premium, you pay extra from day one for the privilege of having index linked life insurance.
+With New Ireland who offer a 3% increase in cover and premium, you pay extra from day one for the privilege of having index-linked life insurance.

 Alternatively, if you’d prefer a quick chat first, you can schedule a time that suits here.